Globalstar: Second-generation satellites

 In December 2006, Globalstar announced that Alcatel Alenia Space, now Thales Alenia Space in its Cannes headquarters, has been awarded a €661 million contract for the second-generation constellation.
 The satellites were designed with a life expectancy of 15 years, significantly longer than the design life of Globalstar's first-generation constellation.
 The second- generation constellation will consist of 24 satellites.
 In addition, Globalstar announced on April 3, 2007, that it has signed a €9 million agreement with Thales Alenia Space to upgrade the Globalstar satellite constellation, including necessary hardware and software upgrades to Globalstar's satellite control network facilities.
 In August 2008, Thales Alenia Space began production assembly, integration, and testing of the second-generation flight model satellites, in its Rome factory, for launch as early as Q3 2009.
 In July 2009, Globalstar, Inc. announced that it has received complete financing for its second-generation satellite constellation and signed an amendment to the initial contract, specifying in particular, the adjusted conditions for production and the new satellite delivery timetable.

 The first six second-generation satellites were launched on October 19, 2010, from the Baikonur Cosmodrome in Kazakhstan.
 The launch used a Soyuz-2 launch vehicle with a Fregat upper stage.
 These second-generation satellites are expected to provide Globalstar customers with satellite voice and data services until at least 2025.
 Six more second-generation satellites were launched in July 2011 followed by another six satellites in December 2011.
 The launch of the second-generation constellation was completed on February 6, 2013, with the launch of the final six satellites using a Soyuz 2-1a launch vehicle.
 The 24 second-generation spacecraft weighed approximately 700 kg each at launch, and are 3-axis stabilized.

 In February 2022, it was announced that Globalstar purchased 17 new satellites to continue its constellation built by MDA and Rocket Lab for $327 million.
 The satellites are expected to be launched by 2025.
 On June 19, 2022, a backup satellite for Globalstar was launched on a Falcon 9 rocket.
 This was the first Globalstar satellite to launch in over 9 years.
 Prior to the launch, Globalstar did not announce the mission, besides a vague quarterly report stating the satellite would launch.

+On August 16, 2026, eight more Globalstar satellites were launched on a Falcon 9 rocket.